Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_support_contact.md

 ## Objectives

-Learn how to manage a product support contact and assigned it to a new or existing product.
+Learn how to manage product support contacts and assigned them to new or existing products.

 ## Product support contact